Mona0102/TikTok-Trend-Detection/README.md

 Some video captions don't specify the product mentioned in the video.
 We transcripted video audio using Python library SpeechRecognition and automated the process with Selenium webdriver and Moviepy.
 We downloaded each video as a temporary file, ripped audio from the video, ran the Recognizer function in the speech recognition package to transcribe the audio, and saved the text data to the respective row.
 This step gave us more useful text data for text analysis later on.

 ### 2. Data Cleansing and Analyzing
 After cleaning the video dataset (only keeping videos from 6/2020 to 5/2022 and remove videos with blank transcripts) and the comment dataset using NLP techniques and combining the two datasets, we ended up with a more comprehensive dataset of 249,953 rows.
+We only kept text data in English because that's the clieint business' primary customers.

 #### 2.1 NLP (Natural Language Processing)
 ##### 2.1.1 Bigram(Ngram) Frequency